 Medical, dental and health services may be rendered to minors of any age without the consent of a parent or legal guardian when, in the physician’s judgment, an attempt to secure consent would result in delay of treatment which would increase the risk to the minor’s life or health.

-Consent to medical and surgical care.
-Any person of the age of 16 or over or married may consent to routine emergency medical or surgical care.
+Any person age of 16 or over or married may consent to routine emergency medical or surgical care.

 Health services of any kind may be rendered to minors of any age without the consent of a parent or legal guardian when, in the judgment of a person authorized by law to render a particular health service, such services are deemed necessary unless such involves an operation which shall be performed only if such is essential to the health or life of such child in the opinion of the performing physician and a consultant physician if one is available.

-An unaccompanied homeless minor, as that term is defined in the McKinney-Vento Homeless Assistance Act of 1987, who is 15 years of age or older, may consent to any health care not prohibited by law.
+An unaccompanied homeless minor who is 15 years of age or older may consent to any health care not prohibited by law.